Zahra Mahmoodi: Career

 In 2007, Mahmoodi was recruited by the Afghanistan Football Federation to be part of the first Afghanistan women's national football team.
-She became the team captain in 2010, leading the team at the South Asian Football Federation women's championship in 2010 - the first time that an Afghani team had competed.
+She became the team captain in 2010, leading the team at the South Asian Football Federation women's championship in 2010 - the first time that an Afghan team had competed.
 The team returned under her leadership in 2012.

 Mahmoodi also played for different clubs in Kabul city including the Payam Club (2007-2010), the Kabul Club (2010-2012) and the Rabi Balkhi Club (2012-2013).
 Mahmoodi was the first female football coach in Afghanistan, having been issued an AFC "C" coaching license in 2011.
 She founded and coached the Afghanistan Under-14 girls team and served as Head of the Women’s Committee of the Afghanistan Football Federation.

 In 2013, Zahra Mahmoodi received a Humanitarian Award from Muhammad Ali in Louisville, Kentucky, the "Spirituality" Principle Award, which was given to Mahmoodi for her efforts in promoting women's rights in Afghanistan through sports.
 As a result of threats from the Taliban, she did not return to Afghanistan, but applied for asylum in Canada and settled in Toronto.

 In Toronto, Mahmood works as an athlete ambassador for Right to Play, an organisation which seeks to build communities through sport.
 In June 2019 Mahmoodi graduated from the University of Guelph with a bachelor's in International Development and was awarded the 2019 International Development Studies prize, representing the Economic and Business Development area of emphasis.